LATAM Airlines Flight 800: Preliminary report

 On 19 April 2024, the DGAC released their preliminary report regarding the accident.
 That investigation claimed that the captain's seat had involuntarily moved forward and that weather was not a factor.

+Final report

+On 22 February 2026, the DGAC released their final report on the accident.
+The report concluded that the captain exerted pressure on the control column sensor due to his accidental seat movement, which overrode the autopilot causing a temporary loss of control.

 Reactions

 Boeing responded to the incident by stating "We are working to gather more information about the flight and will provide any support needed by our customers".
 The accident followed increased criticisms of Boeing for multiple in-flight problems on their aircraft.

 LATAM Airlines apologized for the incident, stating, "We regret the inconvenience and injury this situation may have caused its passengers, and reiterates its commitment to safety as a priority within the framework of its operational standards".

 The Federal Aviation Administration (FAA) responded to the incident in an undisclosed message, and in return Boeing released a statement regarding the flight, quoting "Based on the FAA audit, our quality stand downs and the recent expert panel report, we continue to implement immediate changes and develop a comprehensive action plan to strengthen safety and quality, and build the confidence of our customers and their passengers".

 In response to the report of an issue with a seat switch being the likely cause of the accident, Boeing issued a memo reminding airlines of instructions issued in 2017 to inspect the cockpit chairs of 787 aircraft for loose switches.
 Boeing warned that closing a seat back switch cover onto a loose rocker switch could "potentially jam the rocker switch, resulting in unintended seat movement".

 In August of 2024 the Federal Aviation Administration issued an airworthiness directive that asked for the inspection of the seat switches on the 787-8, 787-9 and 787-10 variants of the Dreamliner.